kachiO/kachio.github.io/_posts/2016-12-10-Decoding-Identity-of-Natural-Images.md

 [**Figure 1b.**]: /assets/blog/natural_image_identity/Decoder_accuracy_2100_neurons.png "Natural Image Identity Performance for Each Area, 2100 neurons included"

-###Natural Image Identity Performance Increases With Population Size for All Visual Areas
+<h3>Natural Image Identity Performance Increases With Population Size for All Visual Areas</h3>
 As you might have noticed from the above figures, the performance of the classifier depends on the size of the population of neurons in a given area.
 This is illustrated more clearly in the figure below.

 [**Figure 2a**]: /assets/blog/natural_image_identity/accuracy_per_population_size.png "Performance per Population Size"